skaya/angular-on-rails/README.md

 }
 ```

-**tslint.json** This file contains a set of rules used for checking a TypeScript code.
+**tslint.json** It contains a set of rules used for checking a TypeScript code.
 These rules are about readability, maintainability, functionality errors and they are adjustable for personal needs.
 ``` json
 {
     "class-name": true,